tifye/react-aseprite/readme.md

 # React Aesprite
 This project is just for me to learn how to create custom react renderer.
 Why Aesprite?
-Idk, would be cool.
+Idk, created an Aseprite not too long ago and imagined the possibility on utilizing the javascript ecosystem and react.